rikgale/VRSOperatorFlags/README.md

 # VRSOperatorFlags
  Operator Flags for Virtual Radar Server

-Download (https://github.com/rikgale/VRSOperatorFlags/blob/main/OperatorFlags.zip "OperatorFlags.zip") and extract into the OperatorFlags of your Virtual Radar Server installation
+Download [OperatorFlags.zip](https://github.com/rikgale/VRSOperatorFlags/blob/main/OperatorFlags.zip) and extract into the OperatorFlags of your Virtual Radar Server installation